goldbricklemon/uplift-upsample-3dhpe/README.md

 ![Example](examples/example.gif)

-This repository is still a barebone version for double-blind review purposes.
+This repository is the official implementation of [Uplift and Upsample: Efficient 3D Human Pose Estimation with Uplifting Transformers](https://arxiv.org/abs/2210.06110).

+The paper is accepted for [WACV'23](https://wacv2023.thecvf.com).

 For now, only pre-trained models and evaluation code are available.
-Training code will be added after the review period.
+Training code will be added soon.

 ## Dependencies
  * Python 3.7+